Skip to main content

 Get Test ETH

 We’ll deploy our contract on the Ethereum Sepolia testnet.
 To get started, you will need the MetaMask browser extension (or another compatible web3 wallet; Phantom, WalletConnect-compatible) and some test ETH, which you can get by going to the QuickNode Multi-Chain Faucet.
-Just connect your wallet, or paste in the address and click Continue.
-You will be prompted to share a tweet for a bonus (we recommend it!), otherwise, just click No thanks, just send me 0.05 ETH.
+Just connect your wallet or paste in the address and click Continue.
+You will be prompted to share a tweet for a bonus (we recommend it!); otherwise, just click No thanks, just send me 0.05 ETH.
+Note that there is a mainnet balance requirement of 0.001 ETH on Ethereum Mainnet to use the EVM faucets.

 Adding Files to IPFS